SaaS SEO

 How can you calculate the value of SaaS SEO?

 There are several key SaaS SEO metrics you can track to stay on top of your KPIs.
 The top four are revenue (for overall performance), organic ROI (for measuring returns), visibility & search engine rankings (for measuring keyword strategy effectiveness), and conversions (for measuring strengths and weaknesses).
-By tracking all four, you can be sure you’re getting the most value from your SaaS SEO strategy.
+By tracking all four, you can be sure you’re getting the most value from your SaaS SEO roadmap.

 How important is SEO in a SaaS business?

 SEO can be the number one demand gen channel for most SaaS brands where there is already demand to be captured.
 It’s a compounding growth channel, so the investment today still impacts the bottom line years into the future.
-The ROI is, therefore, much better than investing in other growth channels such as in paid acquisition (PPC).
+The ROI is, therefore, much better than investing in other growth channels such as paid acquisition (PPC).

 How does SEO content marketing benefit SaaS companies?

 Content marketing is a great way to build a connection with users, even before they officially sign up to use your product.
-SEO content is simply content which is optimized to connect with the right audience in the right way, by offering them information they were already looking for.
+SEO content is simply content that is optimized to connect with the right audience in the right way, by offering them information they were already looking for.
 By answering FAQs and providing users with informative posts related to your product offering, you can build brand awareness and showcase your product in an organic way.

 Learn more about